PennLINC/PennLINC.github.io/docs/meta-analysis/ale.md

 You are now all set for running the ALE scripts!
 One other caveat with Windows is you will need a way to unzip **.gz** files.
 We recommend the program WinRAR for this.

 ## 6.2.
 Running ALE
 To run ALE, open MATLAB and follow the [runALE.m](https://github.com/PennLINC/Xu_fMRIChronicPain/blob/master/runALE.m) script found from the GitHub repo.
-Essentially, for each analysis, you will have one line that reads in the coordinate data input and another that actually analyzes what you’ve specified in the spreadsheet.
+Essentially, for each analysis, you will have one line that reads in the coordinate data input and another that actually analyzes what you've specified in the spreadsheet.
 Here is a break down of the code:

 These few lines make sure all the proper directories are in your pathway.
 ```
 myPath=genpath(pwd);
 setup(myPath);
 ```
 This line reads the coordinate data.
 ```
 ale_inputCoords(‘coordinateData.xls`);
 ```